sam-goldman/optimism-tutorial/gas-estimate/README.md

 If you want to check against a local development node, you need to create it as explained in [this tutorial](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/hardhat).
 If you want to check against the main Optimism network there is no need for a setup beyond installing `node` and `yarn`.

-## Estimating the gas cost of a transaction
+## Estimating the cost of a transaction

 1. Install the necessary packages:
    ```sh